aws-samples/amazon-comprehend-semi-structured-documents-annotation-tools/README.md

 aws s3 cp --recursive <local-path-to-source-docs> s3://comprehend-semi-structured-docs-${AWS_REGION}-${AWS_ACCOUNT_ID}/<source-folder-name>/
 ```

-## Step 3: Create the labeling job
+## Step 3: Create the labeling job:
+Prerequisites:
+1. Make sure you are in the pipenv shell by running `pipenv shell`.
+You should see something like: `Shell for /Users/<user>/.local/share/virtualenvs <package_name>-zsZ94mSG already activated.
+No action taken to avoid nested environments.` Otherwise, run `make bootstrap` to enter the pipenv shell.
+2. Make sure you are running this command from the package root directory.

-`comprehend-ssie-annotation-tool-cli.py` under bin/ directory is a simple wrapper command that can be used streamline the creation of SageMaker GroundTruth Job.
-Under the hood, this CLI script will read the source documents from S3 path that you specify as an argument, create a corresponding input manifest file with a single page of one source document per line, and the input Manifest file is then used as input to the Labeling Job.
+`comprehend-ssie-annotation-tool-cli.py` under the bin/ directory is a simple wrapper command that can be used streamline the creation of SageMaker GroundTruth Labeling Job.
+Under the hood, this CLI script will read the source documents from the S3 path specified as an argument, create a corresponding input manifest file with a single page of one source document per line, and the input Manifest file is then used as input to the Labeling Job.
 In addition, you also provide a list of Entity types that you define which will become the visible types in GroundTruth UI for Annotators to label each page of the document.
 The following is an example of using the CLI to start a labeling job:
-- input-s3-path: S3 Uri to the source documents you copied earlier in `Upload Source Semi-Structured Documents to S3 bucket`
+- `input-s3-path`: S3 Uri to the source documents you copied earlier in `Upload Source Semi-Structured Documents to S3 bucket`
-- cfn-name: The name of the CloudFormation stack name entered in the `Package and Deploy` step.
+- `cfn-name`: The name of the CloudFormation stack name entered in the `Package and Deploy` step.
-- work-team-name: The workforce name created from `[One-time setup] Create a Private Workforce for Future Labeling Jobs`
+- `work-team-name`: The workforce name created from `[One-time setup] Create a Private Workforce for Future Labeling Jobs`
+- `region`: The AWS region. ex. us-west-2
-- job-name-prefix: The prefix to have for the Sagemaker GroundTruth labeling job (LIMIT: 29 characters).
-Extra text will be appended to job name prefix, ex. `-labeling-job-task-20210902T232116`
+- `job-name-prefix`: The prefix to have for the Sagemaker GroundTruth labeling job (LIMIT: 29 characters).
+Note: Extra text will be appended to job name prefix, ex. `-labeling-job-task-20210902T232116`, unless `--no-suffix` is used (See Additional customizable options (3)).
-- entity-types: The entities you would like to use during the labeling job (separated by commas)
+- `entity-types`: The entities you would like to use during the labeling job (separated by commas)

 ```
 AWS_REGION=`aws configure get region`;
 AWS_ACCOUNT_ID=`aws sts get-caller-identity | jq -r '.Account'`;